Timothy Mayopoulos: After Fannie Mae

 Mayopoulos became the president of Blend in 2019.
 The move was noteworthy as Mayopoulos was one of the first high-profile executives to join the financial technology industry.
 He also joined the company's board of directors.

 Following the collapse of Silicon Valley Bank in March 2023, the Federal Deposit Insurance Corporation appointed Mayopoulos as CEO of the bank's successor, Silicon Valley Bridge Bank, N.A.
 Since 2017, Mayopoulos had been on a list of "seasoned financial services professionals" whom they could turn to in the event of a bank failure.

 Affiliations

-He is a member of the Board of Directors of Science Applications International Corporation and is an independent director on Lending Club's Board of Directors.
+He is a member of the board of directors of Science Applications International Corporation and is an independent director on Lending Club's Board of Directors.
 Mayopoulos has also been on the Board of Trustees of the Supreme Court Historical Society.

 Recognition

-Mayopoulos was recognized amongst the first class of "Legends in Law" at the 2007 Burton Awards.
+Mayopoulos was included amongst the first class of "Legends in Law" at the 2007 Burton Awards.
 In 2011, he was named one of the 500 most influential lawyers in the United States by Lawdragon.
-Mayopoulos received a Glassdoor Employees’ Choice Award as a Highest Rated CEO in 2017.
+Mayopoulos received a Glassdoor Employees' Choice Award as a Highest Rated CEO in 2017.

 Personal life

 Mayopoulos was married to Amy Lefkof, and they have two children.
+On November 21, 2020, Mayopoulos married Heather J. Russell in Bronxville, New York, and became stepfather to her two children.